How to use UTM parameters to track your marketing campaigns and understand the dark traffic

 UTM tags are case-sensitive so

 utm_source=twitter will show separately in your analytics dashboard.
-Be consistent in your UTM naming practices such as by keeping all tag names in lower case to make it easier to analyze results.
+Be consistent in your UTM naming practices.
+Keep all the tag names consistent to keep your dashboard clean and tidy and make it easier to analyze results.

 Plausible merges UTM tags that are identical to referral sources